sercankulcu/sercankulcu.github.io/_memory/2011-10-30-the-door-stayed-closed.md

 Three days earlier, the apartment had been somewhere I returned to.

 By the end, returning to the world seemed to require more effort.

+## Inside The Door Stayed Closed

+The useful part is not a lesson so much as a texture.
+A house is built from these small transfers of responsibility: someone cooks, someone clears, someone remembers where the missing thing belongs.

+The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.
+That small resistance to disappearance is enough.